Affiliate marketing strategy.

 Pay per sale (PPS)

-Pay per sale which is sometimes referred to as cost per sale (CPS) is a way of earning money by selling products for third parties.
-Earnings are based on the total of sales generated by an advert or link that you place within the content of your site.
-It is basically commission, based upon an agreed percentage cut of the sale price of a product.
+Pay per sale also referred to as cost per sale (CPS) is a way of earning money by selling products for third parties.
+Earnings are based on the total number of sales generated by an advert or link that you place within the content of your site.
+It is basically commission, based on an agreed percentage cut of the sale price of a product.
 For example, if you sell a product for £100.00 and the agreed commission percentage is 5% you will receive £5.00.
 The Commission you receive is based on the type of products that you are selling.
-This is normally set out once you have joined an affiliate program and can increase relative to the volume of sales, also known as conversions that you make.
+This is normally set out once you have joined an affiliate program.
+It can increase relative to the volume of sales, also known as conversions that you make.
 One of the best-known Pay per sale sites and my favourite is Amazon.

 Pay per click (PPC)

 One of the most well-known PPC schemes and probably most popular affiliate-marketing-strategy is, of course, Googles AdWords.
-So what does pay per click mean?
-PPC means that for any traffic I can direct to an advertisers products via a banner or text link within my sites pages I will receive a fixed payment, for example a penny per click, which doesn't seem like much I know, but if you have the right content and a catchy ad, with the link attached, you will be surprised how quick the pennies turn into pounds if you have great content and high traffic stats.
+What does pay per click mean?
+PPC means that for any traffic you can direct to an advertisers products via a banner or text link within your content you will receive a fixed payment.
+For example, If you are getting a penny per click, which doesn't seem like much I know, you'll soon be surprised how quick the pennies turn into pounds if you have great content and high traffic stats.

 Contextual advertising is another popular affiliate marketing strategy.
-It is a form of advertising based on targeted ads placed within the content of a web page.
-They are chosen and served automatically based on the keyword content of the web page that they are being displayed on.
-See Contextual advertising
+It is a form of advertising based on targeted ads that are placed within the site's content.
+Ads are chosen and served automatically based on the keyword content of the page they are being served on.
+See also.
+Contextual advertising

-Probably the most well known contextual ad serving company is Google.
+Googles Adsense is probably the most well known contextual ad serving company on the web.

 Google has very strict policies as to the type of web content that they will allow you to display their AdSense units within so be sure to thoroughly read their terms and conditions and also check within their forum if you are unsure about the suitability of your site content.
-Over the years of running this experiment, I have found that the revenue I have earned from Adsense alone has been enough to cover the cost of running my site, but I am still constantly making small changes here and there to increase its earning potential.
+Over the years running this experiment, I have found that the revenue I have earned from Adsense alone has been enough to cover the cost of running my site.
+I am still however constantly making small changes here and there to try to increase its earning potential.

-Adsense is a fast and easy way for website publishers of all sizes to display relevant Google ads on their website's content pages and earn money.
-Because the ads are related to what your visitors are looking for on your site — or matched to the characteristics and interests of the visitors your content attracts, you'll finally have a way to both monetize and enhance your content pages.
-It's also a way for website publishers to provide Google web and site search to their visitors, and to earn money by displaying relevant Google ads on the search results pages.
+Adsense is a fast and easy way for website publishers of all sizes to display relevant Google ads within their content and earn money.
+As the ads are related to what your visitors are looking for on your site & matched to the characteristics and interests of them you will finally have a way to both monetize and enhance your content.
+It is also a way for website publishers to provide Google web and site search to their visitors, and earn money by displaying relevant Google ads on the search results pages.

 Infolinks is the next generation of In-Text advertising.
 After an effortless integration process, Infolinks intelligently scans your web pages using their dynamic proprietary algorithm and converts carefully selected keywords into cost-per-click (CPC) In-Text ads.
 Then, Infolinks automatically inserts highly relevant In-Text ads into your website’s content, leading to record high conversion rates.

-Each time your website visitors click on an In-Text ad, (shown light blue, but you can customise the colour text) you get paid.
-They seek the advertisers, you get the revenues, and they make sure you keep most of it with the industry’s highest revenue share offer.
-You can see Infolinks in-text links within the text of this web page, they are the words that are highlighted in green.
+Each time your website visitors click on an In-Text advert you get paid.
+They seek the advertisers and you get the revenues.
+They also make sure you keep most of it with the industry’s highest revenue share offer.
+You can see Infolinks in-text links within the text of this web page, they are the words that are double underlined.